census-instrumentation/opencensus-csharp/README.md

 ### Using Stackdriver Exporter

+This sample assumes your code authenticates to Stackdriver APIs using [service account][gcp-auth] with credentials stored in environment variable GOOGLE_APPLICATION_CREDENTIALS.
+When you run on [GAE][GAE], [GKE][GKE] or locally with gcloud sdk installed - this is typically the case.
+There is also a constructor for specifying path to the service account credential.
+See [sample][stackdriver-sample] for details.

 1. Add [Stackdriver Exporter package][opencensus-exporter-stackdriver-myget-url] reference.
 2. Enable [Stackdriver Trace][stackdriver-trace-setup] API.
 3. Enable [Stackdriver Monitoring][stackdriver-monitoring-setup] API.